Wedge Studio

 The lack of visual separation between sections can make it tiring to scroll through the page

-It’s difficult to differentiate between the types of courses
+It’s difficult to differentiate between all the types of courses offered

-The same image is used for two different calls to action, which can cause confusion
+The same image is used for two different CTA’s, which can cause confusion

 Low-Fidelity Wireframes

-Once I had a better understanding of what was required to make improvements, I created a few wireframe options to establish a clear and well-structured home page layout.
+Once I had a better understanding of what was required to make improvements, I created a few wireframe options to establish a clear and well-structured layout.

 Homepage Redesign

 After finalising my wireframe and layout ideas, I began to implement the design using Squarespace.
 My aim was to create a more enjoyable user experience by designing a visually appealing and well-organised layout with clear category separation.
-I also balanced text sizes and used images strategically for CTA's to prevent any user confusion.
-The redesign was successful, with a 21% decrease in bounce rate and a corresponding increase in course sign-ups.
+I also balanced text sizes and used images strategically to prevent any user confusion.
+The redesign resulted in 21% decrease in bounce rates and an increase in course sign-ups.

 Original